PRIDE-R/archive-annual-trends/README.md

 as a proteomics experimental results repository, we will be able to see actual trends in the datasets in the years to come.
 Or at least we will be more confident on what has been observed here.
-The reason is not just that the number of submissions is increasing, but also that the platfor is being improved in order to gather more metadata related with the experiments.
+The reason is not just that the number of submissions is increasing, but also that the platform is being improved in order to gather more metadata related with the experiments.
 Moreover, users get more familiar with the process, being easier for them to provide this information.